 Overall Rating: 4/5

-UPDATE: Watch this video with a real life test explosion:
+UPDATE: Here is a video with a real-life test explosion:

 Impressive, isn’t it?

 Movement: Base caliber ETA Valjoux 7750, automatic, COSC-certified, 25 jewels, 28,800 vph, Swiss Made

 Size: 46.00 mm

 Hands: SuperLuminova indices and hands, red chronograph hands